lhcb/starterkit-lessons/_episodes/01b-docker.md

 The following setup is based on the Hackathon setup [here](https://gitlab.cern.ch/lhcb/upgrade-hackathon-setup).

 ## Prerequisites
 * Docker: you should be able to run Docker containers.
-On a Mac you should have the latest version of Docker, which finally has built in virtualization.
+On MacOS you should have the latest version of Docker, which finally has built in virtualization.
+Be sure to use the most recent version of `upgrade-hackathon-setup`, as well, as several Mac related issues were fixed, and Mac is now fully supported with no (known) caveats.
 * Fuse: You should have a very recent version of Fuse (or OSXFuse on MacOS)
 * CVMFS: you should have access to /cvmfs/lhcb.cern.ch.
 On a Mac you will need [OSXFuse](http://osxfuse.github.io/) and [CernVM-FS](http://cernvm.cern.ch/portal/filesystem/cvmfs-2.3) (possibly a pre-release of 2.3.3 if you are on MacOS Sierra).